Rishi Sunak on the brink of collapse in the shadow of the Tory split over the asylum bill

 On the eve of the British Parliament's vote on the controversial Rwandan immigration bill, the ruling conservative party has been severely divided in this regard, so that the possibility of the plan's failure and the Prime Minister's political life being in danger has increased. |

-According to the international group Tasnim news agency “Hamburger” newspaper Abend Blatt wrote in an article: The asylum policy of Rishi Sunak, the British Prime Minister, has severely divided the conservatives.
+According to Webangah News quoted by Tasnim News agency “Hamburger” newspaper Abend Blatt wrote in an article: The asylum policy of Rishi Sunak, the British Prime Minister, has severely divided the conservatives.
 For some conservatives, things are not going well enough in the shadow of these policies, and others warn against more strictness.
 Now the Prime Minister of Britain has been exposed to a historic bankruptcy in this situation.

 29 and 57 are the numbers that Rishi Sunak should be afraid of.
 If 29 of his 350 Conservative MPs vote against his new asylum law in Parliament on Tuesday, or 57 abstain, the plan will fail – and possibly seal the political fate of the British prime minister.